 What do spots on my back or chest mean?

-The back and chest are areas where we have a higher number of oil glands, and we tend to sweat more profusely here.
+The back and chest are areas where we have a higher number of oil glands, and we tend to sweat more profusely here, so you may find that spots on the back of your neck is a common problem.
 Wearing materials that don’t quickly draw sweat away from the skin, such as cotton, can result in irritation, leading to outbreaks.
 Man-made fibres that are designed to be fast drying will help reduce this and are particularly important to wear during exercise.
 Also, try loosening your bra straps and carry less on weight on your shoulders to keep skin irritation to a minimum.

 Quick tip: Let your skin sweat